jehiah/sortdb/README.md

  * `/mget?key=...&key=...` Response is `text/plain` with all records that match (including the key), or an empty 200 if no matches

- * `/fwmatch?key=...` Response is `text/plain` with the full records that have keys lexically greater than or equal to the key, or a 404 if no such records exist.
+ * `/fwmatch?key=...` Also known as prefix match.
+Response is `text/plain` with the full records that have keys that start with the given key as a prefix, or a 404 if no such records exist.

  * `/range?start=...&end=...` Response is `text/plain` with the full records
    that have keys lexically greater than or equal to the start key and less